Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/kakurasu/README.md

 # Kakurasu (Puzzle Type #30)

+This is a dedicated solver for Kakurasu.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-kakurasu.com/)

 The goal is to make some of the cells black in such a way that: